scwe/redux-refetch/README.md

 )(ExpensiveComponent)
 ```

-`mapStateToProps` and `mapDispatchToProps` are the same as they are within [react-redux](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options)
+`mapStateToProps` and `mapDispatchToProps` are the same as they are within [react-redux](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).

+ > Note: You cannot use the keys `__dependencies` or `__refetch` for any props, both manually supplied props i.e. `<Component prop={'prop'}/>` and when creating the `mapStateToProps` or `mapDispatchToProps` function.
+These are interally used keys when building the container.

 ### API